 Because you may not hide this field nor change it as a requirement, you do not need the Save buttons to save portfolio item types.

 Preliminary Estimate field

 Use preliminary estimates to gauge the size of a portfolio item during planning.
 Use values that align with your organization.
-Rally coaches recommend using relative sizes and values.
+CA Agile Central coaches recommend using relative sizes and values.
 The default options are:

 - Extra small (XS)

 Fibonacci values are provided for each by default.

 You can add, modify, or delete preliminary estimate sizes and their associated numeric values.
 Values must be whole numbers.